In this video, you will make the hero look like it's jumping.

 You've done this kind of costume-switching animation before.

-Grab a “switch costume” block and pick the name of the first jumping costume.
+Grab a switch-costume block and click the name of the first jumping costume.

 The jumping hero starts with the first jumping costume and goes through each of the rest of them in order.